ManageIQ/manageiq.org/source/community/install_from_source.html.md

     ```

 5. ManageIQ prerequisites are git, libxml2 and libxslt (including headers),
-    postgresql, and memcached.
+    postgresql, and memcached. sudo should be upgraded to the latest version.
     On RHEL and CentOS, install these packages:

     ```bash
-    yum -y install git libxml2-devel libxslt libxslt-devel yum -y install postgresql-server postgresql-devel memcached
+    yum -y install git libxml2-devel libxslt libxslt-devel sudo yum -y install postgresql-server postgresql-devel memcached
     ```